10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 Domo offers 1,000+ prebuilt connectors and data federation capabilities that let you query data warehouses without moving data, simplifying this step significantly.

-When selecting KPIs, define the metric grain (what level of detail), ownership (who maintains the definition), and canonical formula (the agreed-upon calculation).
 This prevents the problem of inconsistent KPI definitions across dashboards, where Sales and Finance calculate "revenue" differently and no one knows which number to trust.

 If you want your dashboard examples to scale across teams, this is where a reusable metrics layer (semantic layer) earns its keep.
 Analysts can define a metric once and reuse it across dashboards, which cuts down on calculated-field rework and keeps executive reporting consistent.